The Ext-algebra for infinitesimal deformations: Projective resolutions

 \subsection{Examples}

-We illustrate the previous results with some specific examples.
-One can infer that without condition $(\ast)$ there is no evident general rule for the construction of projective resolutions.
+We illustrate our desired results with some specific examples that show that we can construct minimal projective resolutions for any $A_f$-module $M=(0,M,0,0)$ in terms of minimal projective resolutions of the $A$-module $M$.

 By abuse of notation we will denote by $S_i$ the simple module associated to the vertex $i$ in $A$ and $A_f$, that is $S_i=(0,S_i,0,0) $.
-Also, we denote by $P_i$ and $\hat P_i$ the idecomposable projective modules associated to the vextex $i$ in $A$ and $A_f$ respectively.
+Also, we denote by $P_i$ and $\hat P_i$ the indecomposable projective modules associated with the vertex $i$ over $A$ and $A_f$ respectively.

 \begin{example} Let $A=\K Q/I$ with and $I=<\alpha_1\alpha_2>$.
 The minimal projective resolutions of the simple $A$-modules are